 Graduate students continue to remain exempt from income tax on tuition waivers

-Teachers continue to deduct up to $250 for classroom materials.
+Teachers continue to deduct up to $250 for unreimbursed classroom supplies.

 Expands use of section 529 (Qualified Tuition Programs, or QTPs) savings accounts to include K-12 private school tuition.
 Up to $10,000 can now be distributed annually to cover the cost of sending a child to a “public, private, or religious elementary or secondary school.”